-Another time I ran afoul of the wildlife as I had inadvertently stood in the middle of a bull ant nest, stung on one ankle I jumped onto the other foot only to be stung again.
+Another time I ran afoul of the wildlife as I had inadvertently stood in the middle of a bull ant nest, stung on one ankle, I jumped onto the other foot only to be stung again.
 I declared war; from then on many an innocent bull ant has paid for that vicious attack, p.s.
 I also am a bit more careful where I stand.

 Mum must have been delighted when I became interested in cicadas, early morning trips to the park, followed by cicada shells on the bedroom curtains, cicadas flying and hanging off the furnishings.
 I must have tested Mum’s patience at times as the double drummers have the habit of dropping a dark stain after exiting its’ shell.
 Afterwards, the now dry adults were escorted to the trees at the rear of the yard hopefully to live a full life.

-The largest that I collected was the double drummer with a body length of about 75 mm and the smallest about 4 mm or the size of a wheat grain.
+The largest that I collected was the double drummer with a body length of about 75 mm and the smallest about 4 mm or the size of the wheat grain.
 The song of the tiny one was about the sound of a ticking watch, the Double drummer a 100 cc motorbike.

 High school came along, and I was assigned to Kogarah Boys high school while they were building my new school.
-This school was an old brick and asphalt edifice which catered the students from local as well as those living near the railway stations; this brought a whole lot of rougher types, including second generation Mediterranean migrants, all with a chip on their shoulders.
+This school was an old brick and asphalt edifice which catered the students from local as well as those living near the railway stations; this brought a whole lot of rougher types, including second-generation Mediterranean migrants, all with a chip on their shoulders.
 Which they tended to take out on strangers who were just temporary; so that was not the best year of school.
-Past students such as John Hewson, Ken Rosewall and Jeanie Little (girl’s school) graced these halls, and I am sure many more infamous as well.
+Past students such as John Hewson, Ken Rosewall and Jeanie Little (girl’s school) graced these halls, and I am sure more infamous as well.

 Due to the completion of Blakehurst High School, I ‘tearfully’ bade farewell to the old dump and started the New Year at a brand new school.
 Arriving at Blakehurst to start the new year, my new class 2B was smaller and the class teacher Mr Llewellyn.
-I kept a low profile, and the only hiccup was the Maths class run by Mr Webb who was a self-professed genius.
+I kept a low profile, and the only hiccup was the Maths class run by Mr Webb, who was a self-anointed genius.

 One day in the third year when homework was handed in, I loved homework (NOT), so had read the question and wrote the answer.
 Mr Webb then accused me of cheating by writing the answers from the list in the back.
 Blind Freddy would see that if I did that, it would seem more likely to be tidy and the required working out alongside.

 I paid him back by not working for the rest of the year, failing Maths 2 and barely passing Maths 1.
 Since maths had been my best subject and I was usually in the top 3 most of my school years; I ‘really showed’ him.
-Years later a CPOAI in the Navy pointed out what Mr Webb should have, that written working out was necessary to show up any minor stuff-ups.
+Years later, a CPOAI in the Navy pointed out what Mr Webb should have, that written working out was necessary to show up any minor stuff-ups.